 A secret Past

-All is natural and serene.
-But Butney Bank has a secret.
-The history of this place is quite different from how things now seem.
+All seems natural and serene but Butney Bank has a secret.
+The history of this place is quite different from how things now appear today.
 Where Canada geese now graze on grassy mudflats ships once sailed.
 The whole creek was a hive of industry, chimneys billowed smoke, furnaces roared and ladened boats brought timber from Norway and took away mining machinery to destinations as far flung as South Africa and Brazil.

 But in time all dust settles and nature claims even what was never really her creation.
 So Butney Bank settled down into the mud and became a different kind of anchorage, not so much for boats but for acorns.